$\Lambda$ polarization from vortex ring as medium response for jet thermalization: Results

-To complement and directly compare our previous results, we investigated the influence of the centrality class on the integrated value of $\mathcal{R}^{J}_{\Lambda}$.
-Fig.~\ref{fig:Rp_vs_b} presents the integrated signal of the ring observable as a function of the impact parameter $b$ for different scenarios of analysis and jet insertion.
-We also expanded these results by including the 60-70\% centrality class.
-The signal expressed in the plot corresponds to an event-by-event analysis done with 250 events of different scenarios and the error bar corresponds to the standard deviation of the values obtained.
-The corresponding $b$ value of each analysis was slightly dislocated in order to allow a clear visualization.
-The first case, denoted as \textit{$R=0$ fm (fluc.
-IC)}, represents the integrated signal of the $\mathcal{R}^{J}_{\Lambda}$ distribution in the scenario $R=0$ studied in Fig.~\ref{fig:position_scan_0_5} and Fig.~\ref{fig:position_scan_40_50}.
+To complement and directly compare our previous results from Figs.~\ref{fig:smooth-vs-ebe}, \ref{fig:position_scan_0_5}, \ref{fig:position_scan_40_50} and \ref{fig:sorted_x}, we investigated the influence of the centrality class on the integrated value of $\mathcal{R}^{J}_{\Lambda}$.
+Figure~\ref{fig:Rp_vs_b} presents the azimuthal-integrated ring observable as a function of the impact parameter $b$ for different scenarios of energy-momentum deposition from the quenched jets.
+The red and blue points in Fig.~\ref{fig:Rp_vs_b} represent the mean of the results obtained from the event-by-event analysis, and the error bar corresponds to the statistical error of the values obtained.
+The points in the same centrality bin are slightly offset from each other in $b$ for clear visualization.
+The first case, labeled as \textit{$R=0$ fm (fluc.
+IC)}, represents the azimuthal-integrated signal of the $\mathcal{R}^{J}_{\Lambda}$ in the scenario $R=0$ studied in Fig.~\ref{fig:position_scan_0_5} and Fig.~\ref{fig:position_scan_40_50}.
 The second case, \textit{Distributed x (fluc.
 IC)}, corresponds to the conditions applied in Fig.~\ref{fig:sorted_x}.
-The last case, \textit{$R=0$ fm (smooth IC)}, represents the analysis performed with a single smooth initial condition, in which the jet energy-momentum was inserted at a position defined by $x=0$ and $y=0$, with momentum pointing positively in the $x$ axis.
+In this case, a shaded blue area is also presented and represents the distribution of the integrated values for the 250 fluctuating events performed.
+The last case, denoted as \textit{$R=0$ fm (smooth IC)}, represents the analysis performed with a single smooth initial condition, in which the jet energy-momentum was inserted at a position defined by $x=y=0$, with momentum pointing to the $+x$ axis.
 Results obtained for each analysis scenario in the absence of jet insertion are also presented and plotted with unfilled markers.
-For this case, the legend provides the angles considered to perform the calculus of $\mathcal{R}^{J}_{\Lambda}$.
+For these cases, the legend provides the corresponding reference angles in the calculation for $\mathcal{R}^{J}_{\Lambda}$.